rikhuijzer/blog/posts/bubble.md

 Still, the stock increased by 200% from after the dot-com bubble to it's peak in 2007.
 During the 2007 financial crisis, the stock dropped by about 60%.
 Since this peak of 2007, the stock price has increased by **600%** again.
+At the same time, the operating cash flow didn't even double (from \$49 million in 2007 to \$77 million in 2020).

 If you think that I've cherry picked these companies, just look at the S&P 500.
 The S&P 500 is a composite index which tracks 500 large companies in the United States.